jcestariolli/jezz-go-spotify-integration/README.md

 A Go-based integration project for interacting with the Spotify API.
 This project provides configuration loading, pagination utilities, mock generation, linting, building, and testing workflows to streamline development.

+📌 **_Important_**: this project only authenticates with client credentials and, considering this, it doesn't integrate with Spotify's endpoints that access user information.

 ---

 ## 🚀 Project Description